leetenc/weakties/README.md

 # weakties
-The Weak Ties Web App - MAke the most out of your ties / connections - Part of bootcamp showcase final project
+The Weak Ties is a webapp for mobiles - Make the most out of your ties / connections - Part of bootcamp showcase final project